 - Authors’ affiliation addresses; provide the full postal address of each affiliation, including the country name

 - e-mail of the coauthor to whom the correspondence is to be sent

-Abstract should be concise and factual, of not more than 50 words.
+Abstract should be concise and factual.
 It should briefly reflect all aspects of the study, as most databases list mainly abstacts.

 Keywords (not more than 5-6) should represent content of the whole article and be characteristic of the terminology used within the particular field of study.
 Avoid general and plural terms and multiple concepts (avoid, for example, “and”, “of”’).
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.

 Introduction should be brief and clear and needs to include relevant references followed by an objective of the research.

 All materials and methods by which the results were obtained should be described in Еxperimental or basic theory part.
 Subsections should be numbered 2.1. (then 2.1.1., 2.1.2…), 2.2. may be used.